All briefings

 FCA

-The FCA has finalised rules requiring firms to report operational incidents and manage third-party technology and service provider risks in a clearer, more consistent way.
-Boards are responsible for ensuring their firm's resilience frameworks — including oversight of critical outsourcing arrangements — meet the new standard before the rules take effect.
+The FCA has finalised rules requiring firms to report operational incidents and manage third-party dependencies in a clearer and more consistent way.
+Boards must ensure their operational resilience and outsourcing frameworks are updated to meet the new requirements.

 Read more